-§25.211.
-Interconnection of On-Site Distributed Generation (DG).
-(REPEAL)

-§25.211.
-Interconnection of Distribution Resources for Parallel Operation.
+§25.210.
+Interconnection of Distribution Energy Resources (DERs) with a Nameplate Capacity Over 250kW for Parallel Operation.

 (a) Application.
-This section applies to distribution service providers (DSPs), distribution resource providers, and distribution resources interconnected or seeking interconnection with a DSP’s distribution system in the state of Texas, except as provided under Public Utility Regulatory Act (PURA) § 35.037.
+This section applies to distribution service providers (DSPs), distributed energy resource (DER) providers, and DERs with a nameplate capacity over 250kW or if interconnecting in the Electric Reliability Council of Texas (ERCOT) power region and registering with ERCOT, interconnected or seeking to interconnect with a DSP’s distribution system in the state of Texas, except as provided under Public Utility Regulatory Act (PURA) § 35.037, or to the extent provided by federal law.

 (b) Definitions.
 The following words and terms when used in this section have the following meanings, unless the context indicates otherwise:

+(1) Allowable Expenditure – An amount included in the DSP’s tariff unless a different amount or calculation is otherwise provided by commission rules.

-(1) Certified equipment -- A specific generating and protective equipment system or systems that have been certified as meeting the applicable requirements of §25.212 of this title (relating to Technical and Operational Requirements for Parallel Operation of Interconnected Distribution Resources).
+(2) Certified equipment -- A specific generating and protective customer equipment system that has been certified by a National Recognized Testing Lab (NRTL) as complying with applicable portions of UL-1741 and IEEE-1547 standards, as determined by the distribution utility relating to safety and reliability when paralleling with the utility grid at the time of interconnection.

-(2) Distribution energy storage resource (DESR) – As defined in the Electric Reliability Council of Texas (ERCOT) Protocols.

-(3) Distributed natural gas generation facility -- A distribution resource installed on the distribution resource provider’s side of the meter that uses natural gas to generate not more than two megawatts (MW) of electricity.
+(3) Distributed natural gas generation facility -- A DER installed on the DER provider’s side of the meter that uses natural gas to generate not more than two megawatts (MW) of electricity.

-(4) Distribution resource -- A source of electric power that is located at a customer’s point of interconnection of ten MW or less, connected at a voltage of less than 60 kilovolts (kV), that can be interconnected in parallel operation to the distribution system and not directly connected to a bulk power system.
-Distribution resource also includes both generators and energy storage technologies, including a DESR, capable of exporting energy to a distribution system.
-Distribution resource includes a distributed renewable generation facility as defined in § 25.217 of this title (relating to Distributed Renewable Generation).
+(4) Distribution energy resource (DER) -- A source of electric power connected at a voltage of less than 60 kilovolts (kV), that can be interconnected in parallel operation to the distribution system.
+The term includes generators, energy storage systems, and distributed renewable generation facilities as defined in § 25.217 of this title (relating to Distributed Renewable Generation).

-(5) Distribution resource provider -- Any entity operating a distribution resource in Texas.
+(5) DER provider -- Any entity operating a DER in Texas.

-(6) Distribution system -- A DSP’s electric delivery system operating under 60 kV that provides electric service to any entity that purchases electricity for consumption.
+(6) Distribution system -- A DSP’s electric delivery system operating under 60 kV.

-(7) Interconnection -- The physical connection of a distribution resource to a distribution system in accordance with the requirements of this section to enable parallel operation with the distribution system.
+(7) Interconnection -- The physical connection of a DER to a distribution system in accordance with the requirements of this section to enable parallel operation with the distribution system.

-(8) Interconnection agreement -- The standardized agreement for interconnection and parallel operation of a distribution resource with a DSP’s distribution system prescribed in subsection (m) of this section.
+(8) Network – Two or more utility primary distribution feeder sources electrically connected on the secondary (or low voltage) side to form a power source for one or more customers.
+A network is designed to maintain service to the customers even after the loss of one of these primary distribution feeder sources.

-(9) Interconnection application -- The application form for interconnection and parallel operation of a distribution resource with a DSP’s distribution system prescribed in subsection (n) of this section.(10) Parallel operation -- The operation of a distribution resource while the distribution resource is interconnected to the distribution system for more than 100 milliseconds.
+(9) Parallel operation -- The operation of a DER while the DER is interconnected to the distribution system.

-(11) Point of interconnection -- Any point where the electrical conductors of the distribution system are interconnected to the distribution resource’s conductors and where any transfer of electric power between the distribution resource and the distribution system takes place, such as the switchgear near the meter.
+(10) Point of interconnection -- Any point where the electrical conductors of the distribution system are interconnected to a DER’s conductors and where any transfer of electric power between the DER and the distribution system takes place, such as the switchgear near the meter.